Skip to main content

 Next to the mushroom entries we need the mushroom_finding feed of the users.
 They want to upload a picture (as blob), define a lat and lon GPS position and mark which mushrooms they think it could have been.
 The users can select one or many mushrooms by simply just referring to the encyclopaedia entries.

 Relating to the mushroom entries is possible with a relation list.
 This is a special sort of field where we can refer to documents of the same or even another schema, simply by mentioning their identifiers.
+A relation is also used in the blob field, where we relate to documents of type blob_v1, this is an in-built document type used for publishing binary data.
+Documents of this type are materialized to the filesystem and served from the node at an HTTP endpoint (you'll see exactly how later).

 • lat: Float